sotrh/learn-wgpu/docs/beginner/tutorial1-window/README.md

 ## Web Assembly

 Web Assembly i.e. WASM, is a binary format supported by most modern browsers that allows lower-level languages such as Rust to run on a web page.
-This allows us to right the bulk of our application in Rust and use a few lines of Javascript to get it running in a web browser.
+This allows us to write the bulk of our application in Rust and use a few lines of Javascript to get it running in a web browser.

 </div>